 The NZDF has one facility that caters for the military punishment of detention.
 Detention is confined to Navy ratings of able rank, Army privates and Royal New Zealand Air Force leading aircraftsmen.
 The Services Corrective Establishment (SCE) is based at Burnham Military Camp, Christchurch.

 SCE can hold 10 detainees of either gender at any one time.
-However, staffing levels indicate a maximum of six detainees better caters for the supervision of staff and the ongoing training of detainees.
+However, staffing levels indicate a maximum of six detainees better caters for the supervision by staff and the ongoing training of detainees.
 Retraining is fundamental, immediate and not optional.
 Corrective training centres on, but is not confined to, the maintenance of discipline through physical training, drill on the parade ground, physical work and equipment husbandry.

 The SCE is responsively supported on call by the local Chaplain, Burnham Camp Social Worker, a Visiting Officer appointed by the local commander and the Medical Officer.
 Psychiatric care is readily arranged in Christchurch when there is a requirement.
 While the facility is approaching 30 years since it was built, it shows signs of wear and tear but remains, in the ISPE’s opinion, fit for purpose.